sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-05-15-curated-lists-of-github-repository-about-object-detection.md

 ---
 title:  "Curated Lists of Github Repository about Object Detection"
 excerpt: "Object detection is part of the computer vision tasks that related to identify or detect object from an image or video.
-I have tried to collect and curate some github repository that related to the object detection task, and the results were listed here.
+I have tried to collect and curate some Python github repository that related to the object detection task, and the results were listed here.
 Please enjoy it! "
 date: 2020-05-13
 permalink: /posts/2020/05/curated-lists-of-publications-about-abstractive-summarization-from-arxiv/
-categories: [resources,natural-language-proessing]
+categories: [python-github-repository]
-tags: [abstractive-summarization, document-summarization]
+tags: [object-detection]
 ---

 Object detection is part of the computer vision tasks that related to identify or detect object from an image or video.
-I have tried to collect and curate some github repository that related to the object detection task, and the results were listed here.
-Please enjoy it!
+I have tried to collect and curate some Python github repository that related to the object detection task, and the results were listed here.
+Please enjoy it to suport your research about object detection using Python!

 Last updated: **May 15, 2020** <br />
 Source      : [**Github**](https://github.com/)